AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision.md

 * Under **Storage**, specify a **Disk type** of either Standard or Premium (SSD).
 Premium storage is recommended for production workloads.

-> [AZURE.NOTE]
+> [!NOTE]
 > If you select Premium (SSD) for a machine size that does not support Premium Storage, your machine size changes automatically.
 >
 >

 * Under **Storage account**, you can accept the automatically provisioned storage account name.
 You can also click on **Storage account** to choose an existing account and configure the storage account type.
 By default, Azure creates a new storage account with locally redundant storage.
-For more information about storage options, see [Azure Storage replication](/documentation/articles/storage-redundancy/).
+For more information about storage options, see [Azure Storage replication](../../../storage/storage-redundancy.md).
 * Under **Network**, you can accept the automatically populated values.
 You can also click on each feature to manually configure the **Virtual network**, **Subnet**, **Public IP address**, and **Network Security Group**.
 For the purposes of this tutorial, keep the default values.
 * Azure enables **Monitoring** by default with the same storage account designated for the VM.
 You can change these settings here.
 * Under **Availability set**, specify an availability set.
 For the purposes of this tutorial, you can select **none**.
 If you plan to set up SQL AlwaysOn Availability Groups, configure the availability to avoid recreating the virtual machine.
-For more information, see [Manage the Availability of Virtual Machines](/documentation/articles/virtual-machines-windows-manage-availability/).
+For more information, see [Manage the Availability of Virtual Machines](../../virtual-machines-windows-manage-availability.md).

 When you are done configuring these settings, click **OK**.